benmvp/slides/2017/reactrally/fiber.md

 </a>

 NOTES:
-- Reality is that Fiber & React 16 are as Dan puts it a flexible architecture to build on top of
+- Reality is that Fiber & React 16 are, as Dan puts it, a flexible architecture to build on top of
-- Funny thing: When I submitted the talk back in April I assumed 16 would be out
+- Funny thing: When I submitted the talk back in April I assumed v16 would be out

 /////